Wushen42/o-pubsub/README.md

 unsubscribe();
 publish({hello:'there',meaning:{of:{life:42}}});
 ```
-or as a web service(in progress, at the moment the server listen only on 3000 with http without possible route)
+or as a web service

 ```javascript
 const OPubSub = require('o-pubsub');